Answers to questions about our firm and financial services industry.

 - No commissions or performance fees.
 Some advisers earn commissions tied to the funds they recommend.
 We do not.
 We are cost-conscious, primarily investing in low-cost ETFs and individual stocks.

 - We reimburse trade costs.
-For clients who invest $100,000 or more.
-Trading costs are paid to our custodian (Scottrade).
+For clients who invest $100,000 or more, we pay for the trade fees assessed by TD Ameritrade.

 What are your philosophies?